DONNA M. McDINE

 Author Visit Programs

-The Golden Pathway Educator's Guide is a comprehensive across the curriculum based teaching tool for English, Social Studies, Math, Science, and Art teachers, as well as Homeschooling families.
+The Golden Pathway, Powder Monkey, or Hockey Agony Educator Guides are comprehensive across the curriculum based teaching tools for English, Social Studies, Math, Science, and Art teachers, as well as Homeschooling families.
 Teacher’s can select one activity from the guide to engage the students with during the author visit.

-The workshop will begin with showing The Golden Pathway book trailer to the students.
+The workshop will begin with showing of either The Golden Pathway, Powder Monkey, or Hockey Agony book trailer to the students.
 Upon conclusion, a description of the activity (selected by the teacher prior to the author visit) will be introduced to the students and then the activity will begin.
-The Golden Pathway Educator's Guide is available upon request.

-Workshop 3: Meet the author, where story ideas come from, and Q&A
+Workshop 2: Meet the author, journal writing, and Q&A

-The session begins with a brief introduction and showing of The Golden Pathway book trailer followed by reading an excerpt and discussion as to what the students know about the Underground Railroad.
+The session begins with a brief introduction and showing of either The Golden Pathway, Powder Monkey, Hockey Agony, A Sandy Grave, Dee and Deb Off They Go ~ Kindergarten First Day Jitters or Angel’s Forever Home book trailer followed by reading an excerpt and discussion as to what the students know about the particular theme of the chosen book.

 Donna M. McDine